Quality code, guidance and advice to create a flawless product that meets your business needs and satisfies your customer.

 Code needs to be crystal clear when specifying what each class, method or variable does.
 Simple common sense is the best way to create clear code.

-The belief that complex systems require armies of designers and programmers is wrong.
 A system that is not understood in its entirety, or at least to a significant degree of detail by a single individual, should probably not be built.

-Father of modern computer science.
+A father of computer science.